Wiktor102/webpack-scoped-css/README.md

 export default MyComponent;
 ```
+> [!WARNING]
+> If using SCSS/SASS **do not** import files that mix mixins/functions and normal rules in their content into any stylesheets containing `@scope`.
+> This will not compile, because the compiler will include other css before `@scope`.
+> Remember: `@scope` must be the first line or just after any imports.
+> This issue might be fixed in a future release.

-For a more advanced scenario, see the example code, or even better run it yourself (instructions below).
+For a more advanced scope usage scenario, see the example code, or even better run it yourself (instructions below).

 ## Running the example (or for plugin development)
 1. clone the repository `git clone https://github.com/Wiktor102/webpack-scoped-css.git`